MicrosoftDocs/bot-docs/articles/bot-service-quickstart-create-bot.md

 ## Start the Emulator and connect your bot

 1. Start the Bot Framework Emulator.
 1. Select **Open Bot** on the Emulator's **Welcome** tab.

-1. Enter your bot's URL, which is the URL of the local port, with `/api/messages` added to the path, typically `http://localhost:3978/api/messages`.
+1. Enter your bot's URL, which is your local host and port, with `/api/messages` added to the path.
+The address is usually: `http://localhost:3978/api/messages`.

    <!--This is the same process in the Emulator for all three languages.-->